 As part of the ToR, GrowthAid provided Za’dantinga town with a mechanized borehole with two sprouts placed at vantage points for fetching water along with rehabilitating an already existent borehole in the Za’dantinga Town located in the East Mamprusi District.

 No more travelling for “Kayeye” Jobs

 My name is Awafu Moses Azure, I am 58 years, a farmer, and a resident of Zarantinga community in the East Mamprusi Municipality of Ghana.
-In every farming season, our wives, sisters, children and the youths are busy in their farms since we have one season characterized by rain fed Agriculture.
-At that time, no one travels to urban areas in search of jobs.
+In every farming season, our wives, sisters, children, and the youths are busy on their farms since we have one season characterized by rain-fed Agriculture.
+At that time, no one travels to urban areas searching for jobs.
 But because of no alternative livelihoods during the dry season characterized by perennial water crisis in this community, many of our women and the youths migrate to urban centres in search of menial jobs (Kayeye) where some of them are raped, and physically abused.
 These water facilities will help us do dry season vegetable backyard gardening where our teeming youths, and women will be self-employed, earned income, cook nutritious food, and reduced the phenomenal rural-urban drift in this community.
-I am Grateful to the Donor and GrowthAid for such great intervention in our community.
+I am grateful to the Donor and GrowthAid for such great intervention in our community.

 “My children will be punctual to school”